massimocandela/dataflux/README.md

 ## Editing objects

+The preferred method to edit objects is using the `.set()` method that each object has, instead of editing directly the attributes.
+However, there are a few notions to keep in mind.

+#### Client-side object validaion will not work when editing attributes directly.

+You will be able to validate objects only if you use `.set()`.
+If you edit directly the attribute (e.g., `book.title = "test"`) errors will be discovered only by the API.

+#### Auto save may not work when editing attributes directly.

 The option `autoSave` can be `true`, `false`, or a number (milliseconds).

 * When `autoSave` is set to `false`, the following operations are equivalent: